vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 Example:
 ```
-cranky test-build -f -a amd64,i386 -t compileselftests kathleen
+$ cranky test-build -f -a amd64,i386 -t compileselftests kathleen
 ```

 ### Tagging - `cranky tag`
 <!--cheatsheet-->
 ```
-cranky tag
+$ cranky tag
 ```
 <!--/cheatsheet-->

 Run the following command to apply the correct tag to the kernel:
 ```
-cranky tag
+$ cranky tag
 ```

 ### Prepare meta/signed/resticted-modules repositories - `cranky update-dependent`
 <!--cheatsheet-->
 ```
-cd ../linux-meta-DERIVATIVE
+$ cd ../linux-meta-DERIVATIVE
-cranky update-dependent
+$ cranky update-dependent
-cranky tag
+$ cranky tag

-cd ../linux-signed-DERIVATIVE
+$ cd ../linux-signed-DERIVATIVE
-cranky update-dependent
+$ cranky update-dependent
-cranky tag
+$ cranky tag

-cd ../linux-restricted-modules-DERIVATIVE
+$ cd ../linux-restricted-modules-DERIVATIVE
-cranky update-dependent
+$ cranky update-dependent
-cranky tag
+$ cranky tag
 ```
 <!--/cheatsheet-->

 Currently this step must be done manually, calling the scripts from "linux-meta", "linux-signed" and "linux-restricted-modules" (the additional repositories cloned via `cranky checkout`).

 Example:
 ```
-cd ../linux-meta-oracle
+$ cd ../linux-meta-oracle
-cranky update-dependent
+$ cranky update-dependent
-cranky tag
+$ cranky tag

-cd ../linux-signed-oracle
+$ cd ../linux-signed-oracle
-cranky update-dependent
+$ cranky update-dependent
-cranky tag
+$ cranky tag

-cd ../linux-restricted-modules-oracle
+$ cd ../linux-restricted-modules-oracle
-cranky update-dependent
+$ cranky update-dependent
-cranky tag
+$ cranky tag
 ```

 It is mandatory to run "cranky update-dependent" and "cranky tag" from the "linux-meta", "linux-signed" and "linux-restricted-modules" directories, not from the kernel source directory.

 **Note** In certain releases "linux-signed" and "linux-restricted-modules" are missing, for example "linux-kvm".
 To show the list of packages that are part of a certain kernel set, you can use the command `cranky rmadison`, example:
 ```
-cranky rmadison xenial:linux-oracle
+$ cranky rmadison xenial:linux-oracle
 ```

 ### Verify preparation
 <!--cheatsheet-->
 ```
-cd linux-DERIVATIVE && verify-release-ready
+$ cd linux-DERIVATIVE && verify-release-ready
-cd linux-meta-DERIVATIVE && verify-release-ready
+$ cd linux-meta-DERIVATIVE && verify-release-ready
-cd linux-signed-DERIVATIVE && verify-release-ready
+$ cd linux-signed-DERIVATIVE && verify-release-ready
-cd linux-restricted-modules-DERIVATIVE && verify-release-ready
+$ cd linux-restricted-modules-DERIVATIVE && verify-release-ready
 ```
 <!--/cheatsheet-->

 Perform one last sanity check on the git trees with `verify-release-ready` to catch many of the mistakes that will require changes before this kernel passes review.

+**Note** The `verify-release-ready` script is available in `kteam-tools/maintscripts`.
+Add it to your `PATH` for convenience.

 ### Build sources - `cranky build-sources`
 <!--cheatsheet-->
 ```
-cranky build-sources
+$ cranky build-sources
 ```
 <!--/cheatsheet-->

 Before running `cranky build-sources`, you need to download the previous source packages to the parent directory.
-Note that you need to download all source packages listed by `cranky rmadison` for the kernel set you're working on.
+Note that you need to download the source packages listed by `cranky rmadison` for the kernel set you're working on.

+**Note** In specific cases, some of the packages reported by `cranky rmadison` are not handled through `cranky`.
+For example, `linux-restricted-signatures*` source packages are generated via a different process (as part of the workflow directed by swm).

 Example: